moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ## WebTransport

-TODO: Unsure if this should be a requirement.
-If it is, we have to consider two
+TODO: Unsure of the importance of this consideration for live media use cases.
+If this is critical, we have to consider two
+things:

-things: WebTransport supports HTTP/2, are we going to explicitly exclude it?
+- WebTransport supports HTTP/2, are we going to explicitly exclude it?
-Also, WebTransport {{I-D.draft-ietf-webtrans-overview}} has normative language around congestion control which may be at odds with our potential requirements.
+- Also, WebTransport {{I-D.draft-ietf-webtrans-overview}} has normative language around congestion control, which may be at odds with the considerations described in {{acc}}.

 ## Authentication

-The encapsulation SHOULD have capabilities beyond what QUIC provides to allow hosts to authenticate one another, this should be kept simple but robust in nature to prevent attacks like credential brute-forcing.
+In order to allow hosts to authenticate one another, capabilities beyond what QUIC provides may be necessary.
+This should be kept simple but robust in nature to prevent attacks like credential brute-forcing.

 TODO: More details are required here

-# Non-requirements

-This section covers topics that are explicitly out of scope for the time being.
+## Considerations Implying QUIC Extensions

+Most of the discussion of protocol work in this document has avoided mentioning capabilities that may be useful for some use cases, but seem to imply the need for extensions to the QUIC protocol, beyond what is already being considered in the IETF QUIC working group.
+These are included in this section, for completeness' sake.

-## NAT Traversal
+### NAT Traversal

 From Section 8.2 of {{RFC9000}}:

 > Path validation is not designed as a NAT traversal mechanism.
 Though the mechanism described here might be effective for the creation of NAT bindings that support NAT traversal, the expectation is that one endpoint is able to receive packets without first having sent a packet on that path.
 Effective NAT traversal needs additional synchronization mechanisms that are not provided here.

-Although there are use cases that would benefit from a mechanism for NAT traversal, a QUIC protocol extention would be required to support those use cases today.
+Although there are use cases that would benefit from a mechanism for NAT traversal, a QUIC protocol extention would be needed to support those use cases.

-## Multicast
+### Multicast

-Even if multicast and other network broadcasting capabilities are often used in delivering media in our use cases, QUIC doesn't yet support multicast, and would require a QUIC protocol extension to do so.
+Even if multicast and other network broadcasting capabilities are often used in delivering media in our use cases, QUIC doesn't yet support multicast, and a QUIC protocol extension would be needed to do so.
 In addition, the inclusion of multicast would introduce more complexity in both the specification and client implimentations.
 On the other hand, UDP multicast may be considered as the last mile delivery transport outside of QUIC transport, thus it would be beneficial for a protocol to provide such an opportunity (e.g. RTP/QUIC -> RTP/UDP).